Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 Why not?

 I'll give you three reasons: Spotify, Apple Music, Pandora.
 Newcomers in the music industry have adapted, and these services transformed the experience of discovering and listening to music.

 P2P file sharing once competed against the experience of driving to Walmart and buying a [$20 DRM-protected CD](https://en.wikipedia.org/wiki/Sony_BMG_copy_protection_rootkit_scandal) to listen to a single hit song.
-For consumers, the decision was comically easy: between the two options, just pirate it.
+Between the two options, the decision was comically easy: just pirate it.

 Daniel Ek, the former CEO of uTorrent, understood this firsthand.
-After Napster collapsed and other decentralized file sharing networks popped up, Ek came up with the idea for a company he'd eventually name Spotify:
+After witnessing the new decentralized file sharing networks replace Napster, Ek came up with the idea for a company he'd eventually name Spotify:

 > I realised that you can never legislate away from piracy.
 Laws can definitely help, but it doesn't take away the problem.
 The only way to solve the problem was to create a service that was better than piracy and at the same time compensates the music industry – that gave us Spotify.

-Though today P2P file sharing [has significantly declined](https://www.plagiarismtoday.com/2017/06/01/the-long-slow-decline-of-bittorrent/), make no mistake: the digital piracy revolution moved industries.
+Today P2P file sharing [has significantly declined](https://www.plagiarismtoday.com/2017/06/01/the-long-slow-decline-of-bittorrent/).
+But make no mistake: the digital piracy revolution moved industries.
 It forced music and film to cater to a digital-first world and eventually incentivized the invention of web streaming.
 The companies that didn't adapt are now footnotes in history.
 Those that did will get to build the media dynasties of the next decade.

 ## The lesson of P2P file sharing
-The file sharing revolution was not fundamentally about ideology—few file sharing veterans are still committed to piracy today.
+If you listen to Lawrence Lessig or [Peter Sunde](https://en.wikipedia.org/wiki/Peter_Sunde), it's easy to assume the file sharing revolution was rooted in ideology.
+But few file sharing veterans are still committed to piracy today.
 Trying to explain file sharing by appealing to intellectual property reform is like trying to explain the Boston Tea Party by appealing to John Locke.
 Ideology, while important, is usually post hoc.

 The real story is much simpler than that.